Course: CIS451/651 Data Compression in Multimedia

 • diff <testfile> <testfile>.RECONSTRUCTED

-1. (submit) Written performance evaluation report (maximum 2 pages - strictly enforced!).
+2. (submit) Written performance evaluation report (maximum 2 pages - strictly enforced!).
 Evaluate the performance of amerRLE compression as a compression scheme for ASCII art and banner files.
 (You are not evaluating amerRLE as a compression scheme for all files, only as a scheme for ASCII art and banner files.)
 Your evaluation should be written at a technical level.
 Do NOT restate the assignment description in your report.
-You may use some of my test files containing ASCII art.
-IMPORTANT: You must find or create at least 5 additional ASCII art and banner files to use in your evaluation.
-(Check out http://ascii.mastervb.net/ and http://www.glassgiant.com/ascii/) In your report, provide a summary table of at least 20 uncompressed vs. compressed files.

-2. (submit) In your report, discuss the theoretical best (i.e., maximum or most positive) and worst (i.e., minimum or most negative) compression that can possibly result from amerRLE encoding a file with N characters.
-(Ignore the fixed overhead for the signature, version, alphabet length and alphabet.)
+4. (submit) In your report, discuss the theoretical best (i.e., maximum or most positive) and worst (i.e., minimum or most negative) compression that can possibly result from amerRLE encoding a file with N characters.
+Ignore the fixed overhead for the metadata.
+Be as general as you can in describing files that would produce these best and worst results.

-3. (submit) For this assignment, after a full effort at debugging and testing, each group should test their code with one other group as follows.
+5. (submit) For this assignment, after a full effort at debugging and testing, each student or group should test their code with one other student or group as follows.
 Group A encodes a file which is then decoded by Group B. Is the decoded .RECONSTRUCTED file the same as the original?
 Then reverse roles using Group B's encoder and Group A's decoder.
 Use the unix command ‘diff’ to verify that the original and .RECONSTRUCTED files are identical.
-In your report, document with which group you tested your code, and what happened (i.e., did all code work the first time? if not, what was the problem?
+In your report, document with which group you tested your code, and what happened (i.e., did all code work the first time?
+If not, what was the problem?
 Be honest in documenting what happens; there is no grade penalty for programs that did not initially work correctly.)

 Notes